TwoBitAlchemist/NeoAlchemy/source/apis.rst

     distinguishing which classes map to which graphs, even if multiple classes touching different graphs are grouped in the same file.

+Wanna learn more?
+Skip straight to the :doc:`schema-ORM`.

 .. _SqlAlchemy Expression Language: http://docs.sqlalchemy.org/en/latest/core/tutorial.html
 .. _constraint: https://neo4j.com/docs/developer-manual/current/#query-constraints